huokedu/ds2016/slides/slides.md

 https://en.wikipedia.org/wiki/Unix_philosophy

+---

 ## The Unix Philosiphy (Cont.)

-in 1986 an interviewer asked Donald Knuth to write a program that takes a text and a number N in input, and lists the N most used words sorted by their frequencies.
+In 1986 an interviewer asked Donald Knuth to write a program that takes a text and a number N in input, and lists the N most used words sorted by their frequencies.
 Knuth produced a 10-pages Pascal program, to which Douglas McIlroy replied with the following 6-lines shell script

 ```bash
 tr -cs A-Za-z '\n' |